 The name Menahem probably comes from the root נחם (naham), meaning either sorrow, repentance or comfort, depending on the context:

-The mem with which our name begins is probably due to a grammatical form that is comparable to the English present continuous: expressing a continuation of the verb's action.
+The mem with which our name begins is probably due to either the prefix מ (me), which indicates agency, or a grammatical form that is comparable to the English present continuous: expressing a continuation of the verb's action.